Review test results

 Automatically inferred test results.
 By default, your pipeline can automatically infer the test output for a few popular test runners.
 This is done by parsing the error logs generated during the build operation and then checking for signatures of test failures.
 Currently, Azure DevOps supports the following languages and test runners for automatically inferring the test results:

-Note: This inferred test report is a limited experience.
+This inferred test report is a limited experience.
 Some features available in fully-formed test reports are not present here (more details).
 We recommend that you publish a fully-formed test report to get the full Test and Insights experience in Pipelines.
 Also see:

 Test execution tasks.
 Built-in test execution tasks such as Visual Studio Test that automatically publish test results to the pipeline, or others such as Ant, Maven, Gulp, Grunt, and Xcode that provide this capability as an option within the task.